Passwordless Authentication

 Passwordless and Zero Touch Installation

-With Banyan App 2.1+, Passwordless is supported for devices registered via Zero Touch Installation.
+With the desktop app 2.1+, Passwordless is supported for devices registered via zero-touch installation.